 Irene Adler as well.
-In the book, she was a singer/adventuress who had a fling with a European king, and Holmes was hired by the king to recover some letters he wrote to her, so they don't end up embarrassing him later.
-Her main distinction is that she outmaneuvers Holmes and moves the letters beyond his reach, leaving a note to Holmes in their former hiding place.
+In the book, she was a singer/adventuress who had a fling with the King of Bohemia, and Holmes was hired by the king to recover some letters he wrote to her, so they don't end up embarrassing him later.
+Her main distinction is that she outmanoeuvres Holmes and moves the letters beyond his reach, leaving a note to Holmes in their former hiding place.
 For this, she earns Holmes' respect, and he always afterwards refers to her as the woman.
 In the movies, she is a brilliant career criminal who is more than capable of defending herself.
 At one point she is mugged, and she turns the tables, mugging her muggers.

 Star Trek Into Darkness gives this treatment to Khan.
 Not that Khan wasn't always a badass, being genetically enhanced, but his strength only made him one of Kirk's most difficult adversaries, and capable of being defeated with a blunt weapon.
-This version of Khan is much more physically powerful, a One-Man Army able to wield what looks like a converted starship weapon single handed.
-He could take just about any amount of physical punishment and keep fighting, as well as take multiple stun shots from a phaser before going down.
+This version of Khan is much more physically powerful, a One-Man Army able to wield what looks like a converted starship weaponliterally single-handed.
+He could take just about any amount of physical punishment and keep fighting, as well as take multiple stun shots from a phaser (and No Selling the Vulcan Neck Grip) before going down.

-In the Superman comics, General Zod was one of Krytpon's top military advisors, but often relied more on his planning skills than doing actual fighting.
+In the Superman comics, General Zod was one of Krypton's top military advisors, but often relied more on his planning skills than doing actual fighting.
 The character's film portrayals have helped make him a much bigger threat.
 Superman II portrayed Zod as a charismatic leader that took full advantage of the fact that the gained powers from Earth's yellow sun; as displayed in the film's fight scenes.
 It proved to be so successful that it was integrated into the comics and became a key factor in every subsequent adaptation that featured Zod, not to mention several other Kryptonian villains.
-In Man of Steel, Zod is even genetically bred and trained for war; and proves to be more than a match for Superman before getting the full range of yellow sun powers.
+There's also the aforementioned Man of Steel.

 From the third film, Sentinel Prime, who mostly appeared in comic series to serve as Optimus Prime's predecessor who gets killed by Megatron, and in as a Jerkass in Transformers Animated who got beat up every appearance he made.
 Here, he's Optimus Prime's mentor and never made out to be helpless and after being revealed as the film's Big Bad, actually defeats Optimus in both their fights.

-In the comics, Pyro was a Laughing Mad pyrokinetic who was hamstrung by his inability to create flames, relying on an unwieldy pair of flame throwers with very prominent fuel lines.
+The comic book version of Pyro was a Laughing Mad pyrokinetic who was hamstrung by his inability to create flames, relying on an unwieldy pair of flame throwers with very prominent fuel lines.
 Naturally, he was often very easily hamstrung.
-In the films, he's perfectly rational, albeit a bit temperamental, and he now only relies on a lighter, which in the third film, he attached to his glove, allowing maximum firepower with minimum inconvenience.
+In the films, he's perfectly rational, albeit a bit temperamental, and he now only relies on a lighter, which in X-Men: The Last Stand, he attached to his glove, allowing maximum firepower with minimum inconvenience.

-Much like the Peggy Carter example from Captain America, Mariko Yashida is a much more capable and physical badass in The Wolverine.
+The Wolverine: Mariko Yashida is a much more capable and physical badass than her comic book counterpart.